 If you don’t have any guidelines to follow, we’d suggest you start by creating a set, to ensure brand consistency across your media.
 This can be as simple as specifying what the official fonts and font sizes are to be used for all company resources, and in which colors.

 This will help make sure that different departments don’t go using different typefaces.
-Remember that when it comes to design, consistency communicates coordination which, in turn, communicates professionalism.
+Remember that when it comes to typefaces for the web, consistency communicates coordination which, in turn, communicates professionalism.

 Just as your use of imagery and video merit brand consideration, so too do the decisions you take about fonts.
 In order for brands to speak effectively to their audience, everything from white space to font sizes to font types needs to be carefully coordinated.

 It’s been years since the invention of the printing press but this doesn’t mean that typesetting has stopped being relevant.
 Even if a font is “only” going to render on screens and not in print, it still needs to look good.
-It also needs to fit within a visual organizational structure that communicates to the viewer that planning has gone into it.
+Good web fonts also need to fit within a visual organizational structure that communicates to the viewer that planning has gone into it.

 A typographic hierarchy ensures that consistent fonts are used across the typical hierarchy of headings that divide text into more readable chunks.